Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Experimental setup

 \section{Experimental setup}

 This section outlines the experimental setup of our study, as shown in \autoref{fig: dataset}.
-We begin with the data sources and collection methods, followed by the filtering criteria for identifying the relevant population.
+We begin with the data collection methods, followed by the filtering criteria for identifying the relevant population.
 Next, we describe the sampling strategy used to select a representative sample.
-Lastly, we describe the process for manual analysis.
+Lastly, we describe the process for manual analysis and resampling.